veggiedefender/omen/README.rst

 Omen
 ****
 I'm experimenting with markov chains, so this code prioritizes readability over performance.
 Perhaps it can be of use for you.
-It uses `nltk` for tokenization and detokenization, since the focus is on the markov chain itself, rather than the yak shaving.
+It uses `nltk` for tokenization and detokenization, since the focus is on the markov chain itself, not than the yak shaving.

 The repo includes a sample corpus: the complete text of Charlotte Brontë's *Jane Eyre*, downloaded from `Project Gutenberg`_.
 Project Gutenberg license below.